 Barbados is surrounded by a colorful array of patch and fringe reefs and two distinct barrier reefs running along the west and south coasts.

 With a little bit of everything, diving in Barbados is a buffet of underwater delicacies.

 Most reef diving on the south coast will undoubtedly be a drift dive.
 Currents range from gentle flows to heaving pulls making for an exhilarating ride along the Barbados dive express!

-The way it works is like this, you board a boat out to the reef where you enter the water.
-The dive master will generally carry a reel attached to an inflated buoy or marker which allows the driver of the boat to follow the divers underwater path.
-Usually, the dive will end at a pre-arranged location and time where the boat will then pick you up.
+It works like this; you board a boat to the reef and enter the water.
+The dive master will generally carry a reel attached to an inflated buoy or marker, which allows the boat driver to follow the diver’s underwater path.
+Usually, the dive will end at a pre-arranged location and time where the boat will pick you up.

-While the idea of a drift dive might seem intimidating at first, there are many benefits to this kind of diving.
-Sediment kicked up by other divers is quickly pushed away often allowing for increased visibility.
-Currents also transport nutrients into the reef which foster a diversity of coral colonies.
+While the idea of a drift dive might initially seem intimidating, there are many benefits to this kind of diving.
+Sediment kicked up by other divers has quickly pushed away, often allowing for increased visibility.
+Currents also transport nutrients into the reef, fostering diverse coral colonies.

-Furthermore, by allowing yourself to be effortlessly carried by the flow, the diver is able to cover long distances underwater.
-By lowering activity levels, the diver is able to conserve air and extend the period of time underwater while providing ample opportunity to see a broader and more diverse range of sea life.
+Furthermore, allowing yourself to be effortlessly carried by the flow enables the diver to cover long distances underwater.
+By lowering activity levels, the diver can conserve air and extend the period underwater while providing ample opportunity to see a broader and more diverse range of sea life.

 Drift dives, however, are certainly not the best conditions for macro photography.
 The movement of the water prohibits the underwater photographer from maintaining a steady position which could cause coral damage and clumsy shots.

 Barbados offers an outstanding variety of reef dives.
 The only Caribbean island built on solid limestone and coral, surrounding waters are characterized by shallow slopes merging into the deep ocean recess.